mframpton/seqfam/docs/tutorial_and_api.rst

 sge
 ===

-The :file:`sge.py` module has general utility in analysing NGS data, and indeed any big data on computer clusters.
+The :py:mod:`sge` module has general utility in analysing NGS data, and indeed any big data on computer clusters.
 Many NGS data analyses can be cast as "embarassingly parallel problems" and hence executed more efficiently on a computer cluster via a *MapReduce pattern*: the overall task is decomposed into independent sub-tasks (*map tasks*) which run in parallel, and on their completion, a *reduce action* merges/filters/summarises the results.
 For example, gene burden testing across the whole exome can be decomposed into independent sub-tasks by splitting the exome into sub-units e.g. chromosomes.
 Sun Grid Engine (SGE) is a widely used batch-queueing system, and analyses can be performed in a *MapReduce pattern* on SGE via *array jobs*.
-Given a list of *map tasks* and the *reduce task(s)*, the :file:`sge.py` module can create the scripts for submitting and running an *array job*.
+Given a list of *map tasks* and the *reduce task(s)*, the :py:mod:`sge` module can create the scripts for submitting and running an *array job*.

 The script :file:`5_example_sge.py` provides an example.
 It first makes lists of *map tasks* (*map_task_l*) and *map tasks* to execute (*map_task_exec_l*) via the custom *get_map_task_l* function (see the script), and then a *reduce task* string (*reduce_tasks*).